djhmateer/djhmateer.github.io/_posts/2020-10-20-running jekyll on wsl2.md

 After my laptop was left for a while this went down to around **6 seconds**

 Then I noticed that `--incremental` works (whereas I had problems before on windows) so now down to **2.3s average**

+Then moving to my desktop (4790K desktop - 5 years oldish) am getting **1.5s average** it is amazing how fast it updates.

 ## Windows Explorer